How to Replace the HID Ballast/Computer/ECU

 6f) With the bulky connector removed you can now easily slide the wires out of the headlight assembly.

-7) This step varies depending on the replacement part # ballast you bought.
+7) This step varies depending on the replacement ballast you get.
 Pictured on the right is the original ballast (don't pull the braided sleeve back like I did, it makes it extremely difficult to put back on), part #85967-24010.
-On the left is what I bought off ebay, part #85967-52020.
+On the left is what I bought off ebay (for my first Prius ballast replacement), part #85967-52020.
 The seller claimed it would work but as you can clearly see, the wire lead is short by 3-5 inches or so and that matters.
-I informed them of this but they still make the claim it works which is only somewhat correct.
 Not having anything else I just cut and spliced a longer section in so it matched the original part length.
 I then took the original metal braided cover (some type of ground maybe?) and installed it on the new ballast to correspond to the longer wires.
-So this step has two methods...
+So this step has two methods...most of you will likely use method 1 since it's much easier and cleaner.

 7a) Repeat steps 6a-6e to remove the bulb connector on the new ballast.

-7b) Feed the ballast wiring through the headlight assembly and then reassemble the bulb connector reverse of removal 6e-6a.
+7b) Feed the ballast wiring through the headlight assembly taking the shortest path to the bulb and then reassemble the bulb connector reverse of removal 6e-6a.

 Use a different part # like I did such as part #85967-52020 (there are others too) and harvest the braided shield from the original ballast and then cut the wires and splice in longer ones so it will fit the original length, install harvested braided shield.